andrebergvind/andrebergvind/README.md

-# André Bergvind - Data Analytics Portfolio
+# André Bergvind - Analytics Portfolio

-**Junior Analyst passionate about transforming data into actionable business insights**
+**Business & Strategy Analyst passionate about transforming data into actionable business insights**

 Business graduate and Google Data Analytics Certificate holder with experience in data cleaning, data transformation, and exploratory data analysis.
 Detail-oriented and analytical, with a strong interest in solving business challenges through structured thinking and data informed decision making.